Why Take Action?

 - __ Indicate how you will adapt the intervention (promising practice) to fit the needs and context of your community (e.g., differences in resources, values, interests, experiences, competence, language, power).

 - __ Develop an action plan by which partners in multiple sectors will carry out the intervention.
 Include:

 - The core components and specific elements to be implemented

-- Who should do what by when
+- Who—from what different sectors—will do what, by when

-- Resources and supports needed and those already available
+- Resources and supports needed and those already available in participating sectors

 - Anticipated barriers and/or resistance and planned counteraction

 - Communication and organizations that need to be informed

 - Using Microfinance to Promote Intersectoral Action for Health in Ghana